-Books from the open stacks may be used anywhere within the library.
-Since the Law Library is a research library and books must be readily available, patrons are asked to reshelve their own books as quickly as possible.
-Any books left in carrels or on tables at the end of the day will be reshelved, unless they are properly charged.
+Books from the open stacks may be used anywhere within the library Since the Law Library is a research library and books must be readily available, patrons are asked to reshelve their own books as quickly as possible.
+Any books left in carrels or on tables at the end of the day will be reshelved, unless they are properly charged out to a carrel collection.